 - In many cases the assets of the decedent may be frozen, even to the surviving spouse during the creditors’ claims period.
 Some states require a beneficiary who is requesting early distribution of an asset to post a bond.

-- Probate can be expensive when attorneys’ fees, fees for accounting, filing fees, appraisal and business valuation expenses, executors’ fees, bond premiums and other miscellaneous fees are all added into the mix.
+- Probate can be expensive when attorney’ fees, fees for accounting, filing fees, appraisal and business valuation expenses, executors’ fees, bond premiums and other miscellaneous fees are all added into the mix.
 If litigation is involved, those costs will increase exponentially.

 - If real estate is owned in another state, or if personal property is registered and titled outside the home state of the decedent, ancillary probate will be required.
 Ancillary probate is a proceeding similar to the home state probate, but in another state.